STANFORD UNIVERSITY / PANDORA CHALLENGE

 Stanford University, Pandora, and Real Industry will support Imagine Justice and Common.

 The 2018 Pandora Challenge: Music & Social Impact program educates and empowers hundreds of university students.
 Students work on a key social impact issue, through the lens of music, music business, and fan engagement.
-Over 4 weeks, students will launch their own Hosted Programs on Pandora, driving audience traffic and calls to action to benefit Imagine Justice.
-Hosted Programs allow anyone to become a curator on Pandora and share their stories through Pandora’s catalog of music and artist voice messages.
+Over 4 weeks, students will launch their own Curated Programs on Pandora, driving audience traffic and calls to action to benefit Imagine Justice.
+Curated Programs allow anyone to become a curator on Pandora and share their stories through Pandora’s catalog of music and artist voice messages.

 We kick-off our Stanford Pandora Challenge at Stanford University on April 19 2018, with a 3 hour campus-wide event (6-9PM), attracting over 100 university students.
 Events introduce the artist's social cause and teach students to apply principles of fan engagement, marketing, and curation towards driving a successful call to action.